Nolte: Alexandria Ocasio-Cortez Complains About Too Many Healthcare Choices

 We need #MedicareForAll.

-This is what happens when you elect babies to congress.
-Ocasio-Crazy might have just turned 30, but she’s such an infantile adult she honestly believes two things that are objectively batshit: 1) a one-size-fits-all federal government must act to remove the stress that comes with the free market offering us too many health care options (she must melt down at Baskin Robbins), and 2) involving the federal government will make things less complicated.
+This is what happens when you elect babies to congress — someone who gets flustered by the presence of a garbage disposal.

+Ocasio-Crazy might have just turned 30, but she’s such an infant she honestly believes two things that are objectively batshit: 1) a one-size-fits-all federal government must act to remove the stress that comes with the free market offering us too many health care options (she must melt down at Baskin Robbins), and 2) involving the federal government will make things less complicated.

 Did you get that?
 Ocasio-Crazy believes government intervention makes stuff easier and less complicated, which is quite a claim to make with the tax season right around the corner.